 Question Management response Has the Council assessed the risk of material misstatement in the financial statements due to fraud?
 What are the results of this process?
 There are continuous audit processes in place which ensure as far as possible that the risk of material misstatements in the financial statements due to fraud is kept to a minimum.
 Appendix 1 details the Council's Anti-Fraud and Corruption Control Environment in place which is Member approved and is reviewed annually.
 What processes does the Council have in place to identify and respond to risks of fraud?
 Also see Appendix 1.
 There are robust anti-fraud governance arrangements in place and which are embedded throughout the Council.
-These arrangements include for a corporate officer with specific responsibility for ensuring that corporate policy is rolled out to each directorate.
+These arrangements include for a corporate officer with specific responsibility for ensuring that corporate policy is rolled out to each directorate .
 Each directorate has a nominated directorate officer responsible for ensuring that corporate policy is embedded throughout their directorate.
-(See Appendix 2) The Council's constitution also details officer responsibilities with regard to identifying and responding to the risk of fraud Have any specific fraud risks, or areas with a high risk of fraud, been identified and what has been done to mitigate these risks?
+The Council's constitution also details officer responsibilities with regard to identifying and responding to the risk of fraud.
+Have any specific fraud risks, or areas with a high risk of fraud, been identified and what has been done to mitigate these risks?
 There is a risk register in place for the higher risk elements of Council business.
 The register is in place to mitigate and reduce the risk in those areas of business determined to be of higher risk.
 Other risks in council business are dealt with by other determination of risk, including for example the internal audit risk assessment.
 Are internal controls, including segregation of duties, in place and operating effectively?
 If not, where are the risk areas and what mitigating actions have been taken?
 Managers are responsible for ensuring that systems in operation include for segregation of duties.
 They are responsible for ensuring that they also operate.
-Internal audit will check as part of their cyclical audits that internal control and internal check are in place and are operating.
+Internal Audit will check as part of their cyclical audits that internal control and internal check are in place and are operating.
 Budget cuts have increased the risk that segregation of duties may not always be in place.
-However there should be a robust risk analysis carried out for all staff cuts to ensure that systems are not compromised and the risk increased.
+However there should be a robust risk analysis carried out for all staff cuts to ensure that systems are not compromised and the risk increase.
 Are there any areas where there is a potential for override of controls or inappropriate influence over the financial reporting process (for example because of undue pressure to achieve financial targets)?
 There is always potential for heads of service or senior managers to override controls if their management style compromises other staffs position with regard to internal check and control.
 The bottom line in any organisation is that trust is put in heads of service to act ethically and to set an example in operating the council's business in accordance with the Council's corporate governance arrangements.
 Are there any areas where there is a potential for misreporting override of controls or inappropriate influence over the financial reporting process?
-There has been one recent incident which as soon as it came to the attention of the Head of Internal Audit was immediately taken up with the Head of Paid Services and actions were immediately taken What arrangements are in place to report fraud issues and risks to the Audit Committee?
-Reports are presented to the Audit Committee twice per year which includes brief details on frauds that have occurred.
-Fuller details are provided at the meetings if Members require further detail.
-Serious issues relating to fraud would always be referred to the audit committee for their information and consideration.
+No specific areas identified, however if that were to be the case they would be reported as appropriate i.e. to the Head of Paid Services for example.